Tech-Hades/Password-based-lock-system-using-Verilog-HDL/README.md

-# Password-based-lock-system-using-Verilog-HDL
-Password based lock system using Verilog HDL
+# Password based lock system using Verilog HDL

 A simple **password-based digital lock system** implemented using **Verilog HDL**.
 The lock opens only when the correct password sequence is entered.